filakhtov/gentoo-use-docs/dev-vcs/git.md

 It is safe to disable the flag, unless there is a need to use a non-English language.

 ### pcre
-Pass the `USE_LIBPCRE1=YesPlease` and `NO_LIBPCRE1_JIT=YesPlease` variables to the `make` command.
-Use the `libpcre` library to provide support for Perl-compatible regular expressions for `git grep` command via the `-P` runtime switch.
+Pass the `USE_LIBPCRE2=YesPlease` variable to the `make` command.
+Use the `libpcre2` library to provide support for Perl-compatible regular expressions for `git grep` command via the `-P` runtime switch.
 When disabled, GIT will respond with `fatal: cannot use Perl-compatible regexes when not compiled with USE_LIBPCRE` if trying to pass the `-P` flag.

 It is safe to disable the flag.

-### pcre-jit
-Only works if `pcre` flag enabled.
-Pass the `USE_LIBPCRE2=YesPlease` variable to the `make` command instead of what is passed by the `pcre` flag.
-Use the `libpcre2` library to provide the JIT (Just-In-Time) compiled PCRE (Perl-Compatible Regular Expressions) support.

-This flag can be safely disabled.

 ### perforce
 Use the Python integration to provide an ability to import from and submit to Perforce repositories via the `git p4` command.
 When disabled, pass the `NO_PYTHON=YesPlease` variable to the `make` command.